QuickBooks Blog

 Now that you know how to fill out a 1040 form, it’s time to file it with the IRS.
 Luckily, this part is much easier than filling it out.
 You can file your tax forms with the IRS via mail or go paperless this tax season and file electronically.

 Filing electronically, also known as e-filing, can mean you get a refund quicker, especially if you send the refund to your bank account.
-No matter how you file your 1040 form, the tax due date.
+No matter how you file your 1040 form, the tax due date is the deadline for both filing and paying your taxes.

 note icon If your tax situation is complex, you can request a six-month extension for more time to file.
 However, you still have to pay your tax liability by the due date to avoid interest charges.